 SPF is perfect for residential and commercial framing construction because of its reasonable price and high strength-to-weight ratio.
 It can also be used for industrial production of:

 - Other re-manufactured products

-Grading system: SPF Lumber is graded identically throughout Canada, according to the rules of the National Lumber Grades Authority (NLGA).
+- Dependable grading system: SPF Lumber is graded identically, according to the rules of the National Lumber Grades Authority (NLGA).
 Agencies inspect the products from all mills regularly to ensure that the grades are accurate.

-Durability: Wood-frame construction is equipped to last as long as a building's occupants need, and many have stood for hundreds of years.
+- Durability: Wood-frame construction can last as long as a building's occupants need, and many have stood for hundreds of years.

-Quick construction: Wood-frame construction is speedy– a crew of three can frame one floor per day per unit.
-SPF also take paint easily and holds nails well.
+- Quick construction: Wood-frame construction is speedy– a crew of three can frame one floor per day per unit.
+SPF also takes paint easily and holds nails well.